treefrogframework/treefrog-framework/docs/user-guide/en/controller/access-routing.md

 }
 ```

 If the preFilter() method returns false, the action will not be executed.
-You will therefore want to deny access.
-You can then use renderErrorResponse() method to display a static error page (*public/403.html* in this example).
+You will therefore want to visualize that the access hs been denied.
+For this purpose, you can then use the renderErrorResponse() method to display a static error page (*public/403.html* in this example).